Government-Paid Paternity Leave

 b.
 Self-employed: You have been engaged in a particular business, trade, profession or vocation for a continuous period of at least three months before your child is born, and have lost income because you did not engage in your business, trade or profession during the leave period.

-If you are an adoptive father, you are eligible for Government-Paid Paternity Leave if you meet all the following criteria:
+If you are an adoptive father, you are eligible for GPPL if you meet all the following criteria:

-1. The child you are adopting is a Singapore Citizen and you have made an application to the Court to adopt him or her.
+1. The child you are adopting is an SC and you have made an application to the Court to adopt him or her.

-• If your child is not a Singapore Citizen, a Dependant’s Pass has been issued by the Ministry of Social and Family Development in respect of the child; and either you or your spouse (if she is a joint applicant to the adoption) has been a Singapore Citizen since the date when the pass was issued.
+• If your child is not an SC, a Dependant’s Pass has been issued by the Ministry of Social and Family Development in respect of the child; and either you or your spouse (if she is a joint applicant to the adoption) has been an SC since the date when the pass was issued.

 2. a.
 Employees: You have worked for your employer for at least three continuous months preceding the Formal Intent to Adopt date*.